On Trimming Tensor-structured Measurements and Efficient Low-rank Tensor Recovery: Adaptive iterative hard thresholding recovery methods

-Here, $C, C'>0$ are absolute constants that depends on the sub-Gaussian norm $l$, $\mat{A}$ is the matrix for of the measurement operator $\mathcal{A}$. \end{theorem}
+Here, $C, C'>0$ are absolute constants that depend on the sub-Gaussian norm $l$, $\mat{A}$ is the linear matrix corresponding to the measurement operator $\mathcal{A}$. \end{theorem}

-Before proceeding to the proof of \cref{thm:main}, let's take a closer look at the updates performed by inner relaxed Kaczmarz loop in the KaczTIHT \cref{alg:kziht} algorithm.
-The next lemma is the result of a technical rewriting of Step 4 of the algorithm, essentially the same as in the vector case in \cite[Lemma 1]{jeong2023linear}: \begin{lemma} In the notations of Theorem~\ref{thm:main}, the iterates $\{\tX_i^j\}$ of KaczTIHT satisfy
+Before proceeding to the proof of \cref{thm:main}, let us take a closer look at the updates performed by the inner relaxed Kaczmarz loop in the KaczTIHT \cref{alg:kziht} algorithm.
+For this result, let $\va_i$ for $i = 1, \ldots, m$ to denotes the conjugate transpose of the rows of $\mat{A}$, and $\tau$ is the permutation of the rows chosen for the $k$-th epoch.
+Then, we can define $\mat{B}_{\tau(k), \mat{B}_\tau}$, and $\bm{\eta}_{err}$ as follows --